jaredthirsk/PwdLess/README.md

 # Misc

 * By default, an in-memory distributed ASP.NET Core cache used.
 This could easily be replaced by another one such as Redis by changing the injected caching service in the ASP.NET Core IoC container & building from source.
-* For more information on the included templaing of TOTPs: https://github.com/PwdLess/PwdLess/wiki/Templating-&-TOTPs-in-emails
+* For more information on the included templaing of nonces: https://github.com/PwdLess/PwdLess/wiki/Templating-&-nonces-in-emails
 * For the JSON Schema of the configuration file: https://github.com/PwdLess/PwdLess/wiki/Configuration-JSON-Schema

 # Building from source